 Coronavirus (COVID-19) is a respiratory disease caused by a novel (new) coronavirus.
 It was first detected in China in late 2019.
 Coronavirus (COVID-19) has since occurred in several countries, including the United States.
-Currently there are one thousand, three hundred and fifty-one confirmed cases in Wisconsin.
+Currently there are nineteen thousand, four hundred confirmed cases in Wisconsin.

 A message from our CEO

-For the health and safety of our patients and staff, we are currently limiting visitors to the following:
+For the health and safety of our patients and staff, we are currently limiting visitors to 1 person in each of the following situations::

 - End-of-life situations